vojtechruz/vojtechruzicka-blog/chnagelist.md

 18.3.
 - updated blog description
-- added social cards info to non-post pages also-0
+- added social cards info to non-post pages also

+19.3.
+- featured images now part of the article
+- excerpts now part of frontmatter due to bug

+20.3.
+- added aria labels to share icons to get 100 pwa score
+- switched plugins order to get 100 pwa score